ElixirTeSS/bioschemas_sources/README.md

 2. Make note of your Content Provider's exact Title and URL, which you can copy from the "Edit" page, e.g.
 ![image](https://user-images.githubusercontent.com/503373/191801899-c6dde1bc-c802-4c3c-b7f1-96665abe7178.png)

-3. [Click here to edit the `sources.yml` file](https://github.com/ElixirTeSS/bioschemas_sources/edit/main/sources.yml) and add your content provider details along with the URL to your sitemap.
+3. [Click here to edit the `sources.yml` file](https://github.com/ElixirTeSS/bioschemas_sources/edit/main/sources.yml) and add your content provider details along with the URL to your sitemap, e.g.

-Example:
 ```yml
   - title: Galaxy Training # The title of your Content Provider on TeSS
     url: http://galaxyproject.github.io/training-material # The URL of your Content Provider on TeSS